vistadataproject/documents/Submissions/README.md

 ## Formal submissions to the Government

-Formal submissions to the government for program management.
+Formal submissions to the government for program management.<br>
+Descriptions of these are enumerated in the [PMP deliverables](https://github.com/vistadataproject/documents/blob/master/README.md#program-management) table.

 \# | Document Name | Description | Date Submitted | Format | Deliverable #